Weld takes GOP bid to oust Trump to NH. Voters are confused.

 “Hey, by proxy I get to debate Trump through Weld,” Johnson said.

-Weld’s sporadic New Hampshire campaign has taken him to a house party of fewer than 30 people where he rests his weight on a creaky banister as his wife gently prods him from the back of the room about topics he may be forgetting.
-And it’s taken him in front of baseball fans where he turns a troubling shade of red shaking hands outside a minor league game.
+Weld’s sporadic New Hampshire campaign has taken him to a house party of fewer than 30 people where he rested his weight on a creaky banister as his wife gently prodded him from the back of the room about topics he may be forgetting.
+And it’s taken him in front of baseball fans where he turned a troubling shade of red shaking hands outside a minor league game.

 But the voters Weld needs, the independents who he thinks give him a path to victory, aren’t going to see him speak.
 They’re watching the 2020 Democratic presidential candidates instead.